plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ]} -->
 </div>

-#note:
-with a super simple example: we'll take a two-pixel image, each has value .5, and add some noise, then run MAD Competition between the L1 and L2 norms. so the L1 model thinks you can tell how different two points are by taking the absolute value of the difference of x and y and summing them, while the L2 takes the Euclidean norm of their difference, taking the difference between x and y, squaring that, summing them, and taking the square root.

-with this simple one first because we can actually plot it, with pixel 1 on the x-axis and pixel 2 on the y, and we can also plot the level sets of our two metrics.

-- so we start with a reference point, in red
-- we add some nosie to it, to get our initial point
-- and the diamond and the circle give us the level sets of L1 and L2. that is, the L1 model thinks that all points which lie on the blue diamond are all *as different* from the red point as the black one. if you were to run this through psychophysics, L1 predicts the discrimination performance of every point on the diamond is the same
-- L2 thinks that about the circle.
+#note: let's see what that means. we can take those distances from before, and transform them into their level set. this circle and this diamond define all the points that each model thinks are equally distant from the red dot.

+in psychophysical terms, the Manhattan distance model thinks that every point on this diamond is has equal discriminability from the red dot.
+Euclidean thinks the same about the circle

-- makes sense?
+makes sense?

 *CLICK*
 - this then is one MAD image, where we've maximized L2 norm while keeping L1